kubernetes/community/contributors/guide/README.md

 ### Find a good first topic

+There are multiple repositories within the Kubernetes community and a full list of repositories can be found [here](https://github.com/kubernetes/).
 Each repository in the Kubernetes organization has beginner-friendly issues that provide a good first issue.
 For example, [kubernetes/kubernetes](https://git.k8s.io/kubernetes) has [help-wanted issues](https://issues.k8s.io/?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted) that should not need deep knowledge of the system.
 Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.